pennersr/django-allauth/README.rst

 Supported Flows
 ---------------

-- Signup of a both local and social accounts
+- Signup of both local and social accounts

 - Connecting more than one social account to a local account